BOYS AND GIRLS

 D. The definition of time-outs between periods is as follows: Two (2) minutes between regular periods and two (2) minutes before each overtime.

 E. The home school should provide the services of a licensed doctor and/or a licensed athletic trainer at all hockey games.
-The medical personnel must introduce himself/herself to both coaches and referee prior to the start of the game.
-S/he shall sit on the home team bench so that s/he will be available at all times.
+The medical personnel must introduce themselves to both coaches and referee prior to the start of the game.
+They shall sit on their respective team bench so that they will be available at all times.

 Section 3: POSTPONEMENTS